Why ChatGPT Matters for Your Business

 - Information consistency: Your name, address, phone number, and service descriptions should be coherent across all platforms.

 The discipline that handles optimization for these answer engines is called AEO (Answer Engine Optimization).
 It is not the same as SEO, though they complement each other.
 Read our complete AEO guide here.
+For the broader strategy of getting your business recommended as an entity, see GEO (Generative Engine Optimization).

 Optimize Your Google Business Profile